NightFright2k19/worldorder_raze/readme.txt

 2) Choose your Steam (source) and Raze (target) directories.
 You can either enter the paths manually or use defaults (Steam: reads registry, Raze: current dir) by pressing "Enter".

-3) You will be given two [Y]es/[N]o choices now:
+3) You will be given two [Y]es/[N]o choices now.
+   There might be UAC popups during this process which you need to confirm:
    a) Choose whether you want to copy over duke3d.grp from World Tour and convert it to
       Atomic Edition (recommended if you don't own Atomic Edition).
-There might be a UAC popup during this process which you need to confirm.
       In case you have duke3d.grp from Atomic, be sure to copy it to the "data" subdir.
+   b) Choose whether you want to replace the original "Golden Carnage" map (E5L6) with one
+      that supports TROR (True Room Over Room).
+Note that this feature is best supported by EDuke32 in Polymer rendering mode.
+Other ports and/or renderers may suffer from visual glitches and performance issues.
+      The original map will be saved as E5L6B.map in case you want to revert manually later.
-   b) Choose whether you want to patch the original "Prima Arena" map (E5L8) to make
+   c) Choose whether you want to patch the original "Prima Arena" map (E5L8) to make
       some sections accessible which were cut from the original release.
-There might be a UAC popup during this process which you need to confirm.
       The original map will be saved as E5L8B.map in case you want to revert manually later.

 4) You can (and should) uninstall World Tour on Steam at this point.
 Also the script